top of page

 At one time, it was in vogue to classify worlds as “real” or “imaginary.”
 For many centuries, Parmenides' “Way of Seeming” was misunderstood as an illusion compared to his eminently real “Way of Truth.”
 But that facile way of thinking won’t cut it anymore!

 Today, we know that we have to take all worlds into account in order to understand the universe.
-As we continue on this intellectual journey, we would be well advised to return often to Kandinsky for inspiration.
-His paintings provide us with rich and different models of alterity.
+As we continue on this intellectual journey, we would be well advised to return to Kandinsky for inspiration.
+His paintings provide us with rich and varied models of alterity.

 Image: Movement I. (1935).
 Wassily Kandinsky.
 Public Domain